-With the help of Jmeter, multiple threads can be created, timers can be set up for testing, assertions and listeners can be set for the test plan.
-Test plan enables the user to set the test configuration that is specific for an application.
+With the help of JMeter, multiple threads can be created, timers can be set up for testing, and assertions and listeners can be set for the test plan.
+A test plan enables the user to set the test configuration that is specific to an application.
 After right-clicking the ‘Test Plan’ item, the menu is revealed.
 In the menu, on hover over the ‘Add’ item user can see various test features that can be created for a test plan.
 After the creation of the test features, these are executed by the tester.

 - JMeter can be implemented to test the performance of both static resources such as HTML, as well as dynamic resources, such as AJAX.